mdickinson/repeat/README.rst

     repeat: Starting run 3 of 3.
     4
     repeat: Run 3 of 3 completed.
-    repeat: Exiting with returncode 0.
+    repeat: Exiting with return code 0.

 The script will stop as soon as the command being executed exits with a nonzero return code, and will itself exit with that same return code.
 On successful